Implicit Bias-Like Patterns in Reasoning Models: Abstract

 \section{Abstract}

-Implicit bias refers to automatic or spontaneous mental processes that shape perceptions, judgments, and behaviors.
-Previous research examining `implicit bias' in large language models (LLMs) has often approached the phenomenon differently than how it is studied in humans by focusing primarily on model outputs rather than on model processing.
-To examine model processing, we present a method called the Reasoning Model Implicit Association Test (RM-IAT) for studying implicit bias-like patterns in reasoning models: LLMs that employ step-by-step reasoning to solve complex tasks.
-Using this method, we find that reasoning models require more tokens when processing association-incompatible information compared to association-compatible information.
-These findings suggest AI systems harbor patterns in processing information that are analogous to human implicit bias.
-We consider the implications of these implicit bias-like patterns for their deployment in real-world applications.
+Implicit biases refer to automatic mental processes that shape perceptions, judgments, and behaviors.
+Previous research on "implicit bias" in LLMs focused primarily on outputs rather than the processes underlying the outputs.
+We present the Reasoning Model Implicit Association Test (RM-IAT) to study implicit bias-like processing in reasoning models, LLMs that use step-by-step reasoning to solve complex tasks.
+Using RM-IAT, we find that reasoning models like o3-mini, DeepSeek-R1, gpt-oss-20b, and Qwen-3 8B consistently expend more reasoning tokens on association-incompatible tasks than association-compatible tasks, suggesting greater computational effort when processing counter-stereotypical information.
+Conversely, Claude 3.7 Sonnet exhibited reversed patterns, which thematic analysis associated with its unique internal focus on reasoning about bias and stereotypes.
+These findings demonstrate that reasoning models exhibit distinct implicit bias-like patterns and that these patterns vary significantly depending on the models' internal reasoning content.